CrossfireGG/Season-6/README.md

 ## Overview

-Season 6 expands the field and shifts to a double-elimination playoff bracket with direct VRS playoff invites while preserving the VRS-aligned seeding methodology used in Season 5.
+Season 6 expands the field and shifts to a double-elimination playoff bracket with top VRS/seeded teams while preserving the VRS-aligned seeding methodology used in Season 5.
 The ruleset and match integrity policies mirror Season 5 with adjustments for format, dates, and financials.

 If you want the full Rules document committed as well, see Rules.md in this repo.